 In general, you can sue New York City if you were injured on city property.
-You can also sue if a city employee’s, agent’s or officer’s conduct or carelessness caused or contributed to your injury.
-You may be able to sue if you were injured by a New York City police officer using excessive force.
-There are many other types of lawsuits that can be brought against the City of New York, such as a:
+You can also sue if a city agent’s conduct or carelessness caused or contributed to the happening of your accident.
+You may be able to sue if you were injured by a New York City police officer who used excessive force.

-- Slip and fall or trip and fall accident on city property.
+- Slip and fall or trip and fall accidents on city property including public sidewalks

-- Traffic accident with a city vehicle (such as a police car, fire truck or garbage truck).
+- Traffic accidents with city vehicles (such as police cars, fire trucks, or garbage trucks)

-- Traffic accident caused by improper construction or maintenance of a city street or roadway or improper traffic signs and control.
+- Traffic accidents caused by improper construction or maintenance of a city street or roadway

-To take legal action against New York City, you must first advise it of your intention to do so by completing a Notice of Claim.
-This must be done within 90 days of the accident/incident in which you were injured and should include:
+Even if you are not sure whether you want to sue The City of New York, you must first notify the City of your intention to file a lawsuit by completing a Notice of Claim, per NYS General Municipal Law Section 50-e.
+This must be done within 90 days of the incident in which you were injured.
+The document must include:

 - Information about the type of claim you are filing